Get in Touch: Dinah and Iain Thompson

 Picture

 Home to the Croft family for nearly 1,000 years, Croft Castle is a place of power, politics and pleasure.
 It nestles in peaceful Herefordshire countryside at the heart of a 607-hectare (1,500-acre) estate of woodland, farm and parkland.
-Stroll through the parkland up to the Iron Age hill fort and view 14 of the old counties or explore the miles of woodland trails and find over 300 veteran trees.
-In the castle see the fine Georgian interiors as well as the beautiful family portraits and learn more about the people who have made Croft so special.
-Croft Castle is just 20 miles from us and definately worth a visit.
+Stroll through the parkland up to the Iron Age hill fort and view 14 of the old counties, or explore the miles of woodland trails and find over 300 veteran trees.
+In the castle, see the fine Georgian interiors as well as the beautiful family portraits and learn more about the people who have made Croft so special.
+Croft Castle is just 20 miles from us and definitely worth a visit.

 Picture